 1 cup dried fruit

 Mix oats and hot water.
 Let stand 5 minutes to soften oats.
 In a separate bowl, cream coconut oil (or butter), sugar, eggs and molasses.
-Add oat mixture, bicarb soda, salt and flour alternating with milk.
+Add oat mixture, bicarb soda, salt, fruit and flour alternating with milk.
 Store, covered, in the fridge up to 4 weeks.